 You’ll have to pay a 2.85% processing fee, so it isn’t cheap.
 On Plastiq, you can add a credit card to your account.
 Another thing to keep in mind is the lag time after you make a payment to your mortgage lender.
 It can take up to eight business days for the lender to receive payment.
 So you’ll need to be organized and factor in how long it will take for the lender to get your funds.

-Why Pay Your Mortgage With a Credit Card?
+Should I Pay My Mortgage With a Credit Card?

 Now you know how to pay your mortgage with a credit card and how much it costs.
-If you’re wondering why anyone would pay the fee, here are four scenarios where using a credit card might (or might not) work:
+If you’re wondering why anyone would pay the fee, here are four scenarios where using a credit card might (or might not) work out for you:

 Earning Credit Card Rewards